 Now it is time to add the build you exported from Xcode.
-The archive was sent via Xcode but iTunes Connect needs some time to process it.
+The archive was sent via Xcode but App Store Connect needs some time to process it.

 If you’ve already taken care of the app title, description, pricing and screenshots, there’s a great chance that the build is ready to be selected.

 In my case, since I was publishing an app update, I was faster and had to wait about 10 minutes.
 (Tip: you also get an email when your archive has been processed and is ready to use.)

 THIS IS IT!